Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula: Data and Statistical Problem

 and the distribution function

-In order to model the joint distribution of rainfall, our approach involves directly modeling the marginal densities $f_{i,s}$ (and correspondingly, distributions $F_{i,s}$) by leveraging established distributions of zero-inflated data.
+In order to model the joint distribution of rainfall, our approach at first involves directly modelling the marginal densities $f_{i,s}$ (and correspondingly, distributions $F_{i,s}$) by leveraging established distributions of zero-inflated data.
 Examples of such distributions include a mixture model with mass at $\{0\}$ and a continuous parametric density for $y_{i,t}>0$ \citep{das1955fitting, shimizu1993bivariate}.
-To condition the marginal densities $f_i$ on $\boldsymbol{\mathcal{H}}_s$, we introduce the joint generalised neural model (JGNM).
-This model transforms CM predictors $\boldsymbol{\mathcal{H}}_s$ into informative summaries via a function parameterised by a neural network architecture.
-These summaries are then employed as predictors within a joint generalised linear model framework \citep{nelder1991generalized} to estimate the parameters of the marginal densities.
+To condition the marginal densities $f_{i,s}$ on $\boldsymbol{\mathcal{H}}_s$, we consider the parameters of this distribution family to be functions of $\boldsymbol{\mathcal{H}}_s$ in our novel approach termed the joint generalised neural model (JGNM).
+This model transforms $\boldsymbol{\mathcal{H}}_s$ into informative summaries via a function parameterised by a neural network architecture.
+These summaries are then employed as predictors within a joint generalised linear model framework \citep{nelder1991generalized} to {jointly} model the different parameters of the marginal densities{, hence the name}.
 The initial transformation of predictors into summaries is designed to extract non-linear trends from the data.
-More specifically, the temporal and spatial dependency structures are captured through distinct neural network architectures, employing convolutional long short-term memory network \citep{ConvLSTM_shi} modules.
-The proposed JGNM model is tasked with estimating parameters for our marginal densities $f_{i,s}$ for each of the locations in $\mathcal{I}$ and times in $\mathcal{T}$.
-The model is trained by minimizing the negative log-likelihood of $f_{i,s}(y_{i,s}|\boldsymbol{\mathcal{H}}_s)$.
+More specifically, the temporal and spatial dependency structures are captured through distinct neural network architectures, employing convolutional long short-term memory network \citep{ConvLSTMshi} modules.
+For each of the locations in $\mathcal{I}$ and times in $\mathcal{T}$, the JGNM is trained to output parameters which minimize the negative log-likelihood of rainfall under the parametric family model for $f_{i,s}(y_{i,s}|\boldsymbol{\mathcal{H}}_s)$.
 The detailed description of JGNM and the inference process are elaborated in Section~\ref{sec:marginal_deep}.